mokeyballs/github.io/README.md

 ## 🧩 Structure
 Work in progress!
 (WIP)

-NOTE: No personally identifiable information (PII), internal IP addresses, or passwords are ever stored or committed to GitHub.
+NOTE: No personally identifiable information (PII), internal IP addresses, Excel-spreadsheets, or passwords are ever stored or committed to GitHub.
 All public-facing notes are sanitized, redacted, and minimized to include only essential technical or contextual details for brevity and clarity.